 It’s also wise to test your drinking water for lead and other heavy metals.
 Using a water filter that traps heavy metals can help reduce any potential exposure.
 Regardless, always let the water run for a few seconds to flush out the pipes before drinking.

 3. Reduce the Use of Pesticides

-Pesticides can help you get rid of pests, but they can also put you and especially your children at risk of health problems like learning disabilities and asthma.
-You can make your home healthier by reducing your use of these products.
+Tips to make your home healthier: Pesticides can help you get rid of pests, but they can also put you and especially your children at risk of health problems like learning disabilities and asthma.
+Moreover, you can make your home healthier by reducing your use of these products.

 - Focus on prevention — keep the house clean, keep food packages tightly sealed and address any cracks or points of entry to your home.

 - If you have piles of wood around the home, diseased plants, tree prunings, fallen leaves and the like, get rid of those as they are great homes for pests.